 Heating up: Business-based metrics

 One of the biggest changes facing the IT services industry in this period of business transformation is how to quantify services.
-Contracts are shifting from traditional input or transaction models to those built on business metrics andresults.
+Contracts are shifting from traditional input or transaction models to those built on business metrics and results.
 “We’ll soon see a move from traditional arrangements — like FTE models — pushing beyond convoluted outcome-focused metrics and into the heart of the client companies with business-linked metrics,” says Snowdon of HfS Research.
 “We can expect more deals to focus on specific outcomes measured by business metrics.”

 Client expectations are rapidly evolving.
 HfS analysts are seeing client engagements begin with a particular business challenge, with prospective vendors asked to tailor a solution to them.
 The result is an increase in consultancy-led engagements, which carefully design solutions for the customer.